 Community TV (P.E.G.) in Wallingford is unlike any other town in CT: Administered in silos, financed inequitably, staffed with decades of expertise.
 The local 2017 election had the potential of making P.E.G. more relevant, cost-effective and a sustainable resource for non-profits, government and residents.

-Local leadership has leverage to do harm or improve community resources.
-In 1993 when the current Mayor took action to split P.E.G; subsequently the Mayor has taken regulatory or legal action against WPAA-TV on several occasion.
+Local leadership has the leverage to do harm or improve community resources.
+In 1993 when the current Mayor took action to split P.E.G; subsequently the Mayor has taken regulatory or legal action against WPAA-TV on several occasions.

 In 2015, outraged over our public art program because it had graffiti elements he disabled the use of a mural in the Wallingford Health Initiative Program.
 In 2016 he ranted against WPAA in a discussion of government TV being on YouTube for transparency.
-Old but challenging story continue to impede cost-effective collaborative of P.E.G. services.
-A deeper look at “G” the towns government TV operation can be revealing.
+Old but challenging stories continue to impede cost-effective collaborative of P.E.G. services.
+A deeper look at “G” the town’s government TV operation can be revealing.
 The WGTV location is coveted space that might have better community use than being a studio 5 times a month.
-WGTV is tax payer funded at a rate higher than any other CT town except GrotonTV while providing significantly less services.
-Ironically, Groton is a library based Municipal Channel similar to what Wallingford was before 1993.
+WGTV is taxpayer-funded at a rate higher than any other CT town except GrotonTV while providing significantly less services.
+Ironically, Groton is a library-based Municipal Channel similar to what Wallingford was before 1993.

 The Education Channel is described as “ostensibly not functioning” by school staff in the know.
-Should the Education Channel be the life-long learning resource intended; or can we engage in regulatory conversations to have cable company buy back channel and reinvest revenues in local services?
+Should the Education Channel be the life-long learning resource intended; or can we engage in regulatory conversations to have the cable company buy the channel back and reinvest revenues in local services?